mfcabrera/tymongoimport/README.md

 tymongoimport
 ===============================

-A replacement for mongoimport using the API and supporting only jsonl files
+Almost a drop-in  replacement for mongoimport using the PyMongo and supporting only jsonl files

 Features
 --------